· Samir Abid · AI Development · 9 min read

 The idea was to give all those vector chunks a structure to hang onto.
 Not just floating content, but content connected to other content in meaningful ways.

-But here’s the bit that made me stop and think: when I looked into implementing this, I got a roadmap from the AI.
+But here is the bit that made me stop and think.
+When I looked into implementing this, I got a roadmap from the AI.
 It said this would take about six weeks.

 We did it in three hours.

-Not because I’m particularly clever.
-But because the AI could help me write the code, spot the mistakes, suggest better approaches.
-I stayed focused on the design - what I wanted it to do - and the implementation went way faster than I expected.
+Not because I am particularly clever.
+Because the AI could help me write the code, spot the mistakes and suggest better approaches.
+I stayed focused on the design, what I wanted it to do, and the implementation went much faster than expected.

-That’s when it clicked for me.
-This isn’t just about building a better AI system.
-It’s about what happens when you can try things that used to take weeks in a matter of hours.
+That is when the bigger point became hard to ignore.
+This is not just about building a better RAG system.
+It is about what happens when you can try things that used to take weeks in a matter of hours.

 What This Actually Changes